 If someone enters the word [fencing] into a search engine, the search results they see will likely be filled with pages related to all of the different meanings of the word such as, electric fences, local search maps for fencing companies, Olympic moments relived at the United States Fencing Association web site, the Wikipedia entry on Fence (criminal), and others.

-Chances are that the person searching was only interested finding information about either the sport, the barrier, or the criminal activity.
+Chances are that the person searching was only interested in finding information about either the sport, the barrier, or criminal activity.

 How would you solve this problem if you were creating the algorithms behind how a search engine worked?

 The Problem with Query Refinement Suggestions